 If you don’t have a drying rack in your laundry room, dowel rods can be used to build a very nice one.
 This is the type of drying rack that I like to build for laundry rooms.
 It is another in-wall installation, but you can always build this as a surface mount.

-Dowel Rods in the Craft Room…
+Dowel Rods for Craft Room Storage

-After completing the makeover on my craft room, I have to say that I can appreciate a well-designed space.
+After completing the makeover in my craft room, I have to say that I can appreciate a well-designed space.
 I love being able to display all of the materials that I have.
 I also love having things well organized and stored in a functional way.
 That’s why I built my slat wall system.

 Closets are my obsession!
 When I look at a closet, any closet, I immediately start to rearrange things in my mind.
 I guess that is good since I do a lot of closet makeovers.
 Not so good, when I constantly nitpick over my own.